 Grades of "A" through "F" are permanent grades and may not be changed except in case of error.
 After an instructor has certified a grade to the Registrar, he/she may change it before the end of the next regular grading period.
-The change must be made in writing or online and have the written approval of the department chair.
+The change must be made using the online grade change system that requires electronic approval of the department chair.